intel/kubevirt-gfx-sriov/docs/deploy-ubuntu-vm.md

 <a name="ubuntu22-vm-top"></a>

-# Ubuntu 22.04 LTS  VM
+# Ubuntu* 22.04 LTS  VM

-In this document, we are going to explain how to install Ubuntu 22.04 virtual machine (VM) using **ISO** file and how to configure the VM to support GPU-accelerated workloads (eg: media transcoding, 3D rendering, AI inferencing) using Intel Graphics SR-IOV technology
+This document details the steps to install Ubuntu* 22.04 virtual machine (VM) using **ISO** file and how to configure the VM to support GPU-accelerated workloads (eg: media transcoding, 3D rendering, AI inferencing) using Intel Graphics SR-IOV technology

 ## Prerequisites